Photo by Russ Hendricks

 Julia is a dynamic programming language for technical computing.
 It’s not widely used but is gaining popularity among data science tools because of its agility, design, and performance.

 Apache Storm is a computational platform for real-time analytics.
 It’s often compared to Apache Spark and is known as a better streaming engine than Spark.
 It’s written in the Clojure programming language and is known to be a simple, easy-to-use tool.

 MongoDB is a NoSQL database known for its scalability and high performance.
 It provides a powerful alternative to traditional databases and makes the integration of data in specific applications easier.
 It can be an integral part of the data science toolkit if you’re looking to build large-scale web apps.

-TensorFlow is the product of Google’s Brain Team coming together for the purpose of advancing machine learning.
+TensorFlow is the product of Google’s Brain Team coming together for the purpose of advancing machine learning .and is very popular among data scientists and machine learning engineers.
 It’s a software library for numerical computation and built for everyone from students and researchers to hackers and innovators.
-It allows programmers to access the power of deep learning without needing to understand some of the complicated principles behind it, and ranks as one of the data science tools that helps make deep learning accessible for thousands of companies.
+It allows programmers to access the power of deep learning without needing to understand some of the complicated principles behind it and ranks as one of the data science tools that helps make deep learning accessible for thousands of companies.

 Keras is a deep learning library written in Python.
 It runs on TensorFlow allowing for fast experimentation.
 Keras was developed to make deep learning models easier and helping users treat their data intelligently in an efficient manner.

 We hope you’ve got some new data science tools for your data science toolkit in this article!
 Comment below if you can think of any more.

 Since you’re here…Are you a future data scientist?
 Investigate with our free guide to what a data scientist actually does.
 When you’re ready to build a CV that will make hiring managers melt, join our Data Science Bootcamp which will help you land a job or your tuition back!